shulthz/bitshares.foundation/imprint.md

 permalink: /imprint
 ---

 The BitShares Blockchain Foundation is registered in

     Stichting The BitShares Blockchain Foundation
     Seminariehof 11
     3768 EE Soest
     The Netherlands
-    KVK-nummer:	75854686
+    KVK-nummer 75854686

 Any BTS holder is welcome to visit us.
 Please contact us to make an appointment.